 The goal for this part of the process is to successfully turn all the starches into sugar.
 By the end of the hour and a half, you should have confidence this goal has been met.

 Obviously, this is an important step.
 When the yeast has been added, aeration is the next step.
-Pour the concoction back and forth between two containers until you are confident everything has been mixed and aerated well.
+Pour the concoction back and forth between 2 containers until you are confident everything has been mixed and aerated well.

 After aeration, place an airtight lid on the container holding your mash.